4-6 Boneless/Skinless Chicken Thighs (or breast)

 2-3 Jalapeno’s, Halved (and seeded if you want less spicy)

 Place the chicken in a large pot, cover with water and sprinkle in 1 tbsp Taco Tuesday.
 Bring to a boil and simmer until the chicken temps at 165º or higher, about 20-25 minutes.

 Remove from liquid, reserving 1 cup of cooking liquid, let cool and shred.

 While the chicken is simmering, let us make the Fresh Roasted Salsa.
 Preheat your oven to Broil.
 On a large sheet pan sprayed with cooking spray, place the cut tomato and jalapeño cut side down, the onion and the garlic.
 Give a light spray with the cooking spray and broil until they become charred and very fragrant.

 Place roasted veggies in a blender and process until smooth.

-Now lets assemble the taquito’s.
-I like to make a serving at a time.
+Now, let's assemble the taquito’s.
+I like to make one serving at a time.
 Take 4-5 warmed corn tortillas and place a small handful of shredded chicken in each.
-Carefully roll into a cylinder and skewer through both ends, continue this process until you have the serving (4-5).
+Carefully roll into a cylinder and skewer through both ends, continue this process until you have the whole serving (4-5).

 Heat 1/2 cup canola oil in a large skillet (I prefer cast iron) until very hot.
-You can test the oil by placing a small piece of tortilla in the oil, if it bubbles and floats, the oil is hot enough.
+You can test the oil by placing a small piece of tortilla in the oil—if it bubbles and floats, the oil is hot enough.
 Or 350º on a thermometer.
 Fry the taquito’s until golden brown, flip (very carefully) and repeat on other side.
-Keep warm in oven utill you have finished them all.
+Keep warm in oven until you have finished them all.

 I hope you enjoy as much as we did!